cyber-paul/cyber-paul/README.md

 # Welcome to my Github Profile

-Cybersecurity student/specialist - I hope to refine my DevOps skill and begin using Github more effectively with security related projects.
+Cybersecurity specialist - I hope to refine my DevOps skill and begin using Github more effectively with security related projects.

 <!--